bprcalifornia/automation/README.md

 Script: [`common.sh`](provisioning/ubuntu/environments/common.sh)

-The _Common Environment_ is the base environment for all other environments.
-This script installs common packages and dependencies and configures SSH.
+The _Common Environment_ provides the base dependencies and configuration for all other environments.

 This is the first script that should be run before a specific environment is provisionined.